 Foot orthotics are medical devices worn inside your shoe to adjust the positioning of your foot and its alignment with your lower leg.
 They can be used to treat or prevent motions that can cause injury and redistribute pressure to alleviate pain.
 Three common types of foot orthotics are:

 Custom orthotics are made specifically for your feet by a qualified chiropodist in which impressions are taken of your feet.
 The casts are used by a qualified technician to make orthotics that are unique to your feet.

 Customized orthotics are usually a result of standing on a computerized force platform.
-The information taken is used to modify pre-manufactured insole.
+The information taken is used to modify a pre-manufactured insole.
 Though a force platform is an effective way of evaluating some pressure distribution issues when used by a qualified professional, it is not the same as a custom orthotic.